 Getting a divorce is fraught with potential pitfalls.
 These are just some of the most common divorce mistakes that people make.
 There are more.

-If you want to avoid making critical divorce mistakes, there are two things you must do: 1) educate yourself, and 2) put together the best divorce team that you can.
+If you want to avoid making critical divorce mistakes, then you need to do two things: 1) educate yourself about the realities of divorce BEFORE you finalize anything, and 2) put together the best divorce team that you can.

 With the right knowledge and information, and the right professional guidance, you should be able to avoid making the most painful divorce mistakes.
 That, in turn, will put you in the best position to start a new life once your divorce is behind you.